pvpranked/pvpranked-public/README.md

 ### How it actually works

 When you enter a match, one player is picked to host the match.
 An internal singleplayer world reserved for PVP Ranked testing is reset and then opened.
-First, the host joins, and then PVP Ranked makes the world available for another player to join - the code is simlar to the code for Minecraft's "Open to LAN" functionality.
+First, the host joins, and then PVP Ranked makes the world available for another player to join - the code is similar to the code for Minecraft's "Open to LAN" functionality.

 You begin talking to another player *through* whichever PVP Ranked server is closest.
 If you want to send a message to the other player, you first send it to the PVP Ranked server, and the server sends it to them.

+# Can I use PVP Ranked with my favorite client/mod/toaster?

+You can only use whitelisted mods and clients as an anticheat measure, but we plan to include every mainstream non-hacked client and mod we can in the whitelist!
+(This includes every client and mod that's whitelisted for tier testing)
+So to be clear, this means you'll be able to use:
+* Lunar
+* Feather
+* Badlion
+* Any other client that isn't cheats
+* Armor HUD
+* Custom crosshair
+* And any other mod that you would be able to use in a Tier Test!
+If you want to use a mod or client that isn't whitelisted and you think it should be, plug it in #suggestions on the discord and ping us and we'll look at it

 # License:
 https://github.com/pvpranked/pvpranked-public/blob/main/LICENSE.txt